tdwg/bdq/tg2/_review/docs/tutorial/index.md

 In this simple case, if `dwc:footprintWKT` is `bdq:NotEmpty`, the Test should return COMPLIANT and stop there.
 If `dwc:footprintWKT` is not `bdq:NotEmpty` (i.e. is `bdq:Empty`), the Test should return NOT_COMPLIANT.

-Formally in bdqffdq:, a Specification is a class, which has a bdqffdq:hasExpectedResponse property (containing the text of the Expected Response).
+Formally in the bdqffdq: ontology, `Specification` is a class, which has a `bdqffdq:hasExpectedResponse` property (the `Expected Response` text).
 The Specification can have other properties for source authorities, parameters and default values.
+The specification for a simple Test is found in the text of the `hasExpectedResponse`, in a more complex test, the specification is found split across all these properties of the `Specification` class instance.
+When we talk about the specification of a Test, we mean the `Expected Response`, sometimes combined with other properties of a `Specification`.

 See also:
 * [Reading a Specification](../guide/implementers/index.md#232-reading-a-specification-non-normative) in the Implementers Guide.